 - Failure to pay for wage augments such as EMT stipends, longevity pay, clothing stipend, personal days, training payment, out-of-grade pay, etc.

 While these are the most typically seen overtime pay claims, employees in Arizona must not hesitate when they believe that an employer has not paid for their overtime work.
 In these situations, the employee must contact an employee rights lawyer from Phillips Dayes Law Firm PC.
 Our staff is fully prepared to handle any kind of employment law issue, as well as any other Arizona state labor law disputes.

 Contact an Overtime Pay Attorney Today

-Phillips Law Group’s employee rights department works hard to ensure that Arizona residents are being treated fairly by their employers.
-Mr. Dayes is the firm’s Employment Law Supervisor, licensed to practice in both Arizona and Utah.
-After years of experience in employment law, our attorneys have the knowledge and resources to build a successful case for those Arizona residents who have suffered due to their employer’s breach of the Fair Labor Standards Act.
+Phillips Dayes Law Firm PC's employee rights department works hard to ensure that Arizona residents are being treated fairly by their employers.
+Mr. Dayes is the firms Employment Law Supervisor, licensed to practice in both Arizona and Utah.
+After years of experience in employment law, our attorneys have the knowledge and resources to build a successful case for those Arizona residents who have suffered due to their employers breach of the Fair Labor Standards Act.

 If you believe that you are owed overtime pay, it is time to recover the funds that your employer is obligated to pay.
-Phillips Law Group’s employment law attorneys are dedicated to protecting the rights of Arizona residents.
+Phillips Dayes Law Firm PC's employment law attorneys are dedicated to protecting the rights of Arizona residents.

-For more information about your overtime pay, please complete a Free Case Review today.
+For more information about your overtime pay, please complete a Case Review form today.